Everything was working. All three platforms. Green CI.

 Then we added landing pads, and everything fell apart.

-Ori has compiled on all three platforms since day one.
-That was a deliberate choice — cross-platform CI from the first commit, not something you bolt on later.
+Ori has compiled on all three platforms since day one — cross-platform CI from the first commit, not bolted on later.
 Ubuntu, macOS, Windows.
-We dealt with the platform bootstrapping early: a custom LLVM package for Windows, path separators, .exe suffixes, the usual.
+We dealt with the platform bootstrapping early: custom LLVM packages, path separators, .exe suffixes.
 Boring, solved, green.

-Then, in the third week of February, we started implementing ARC optimizations in the LLVM backend.
-Ori uses Automatic Reference Counting for memory management, and to make that work correctly with exceptions, you need landing pads — LLVM’s mechanism for cleaning up resources when a function unwinds.
-If a function allocates some RC’d objects and then calls another function that panics, you need a landing pad to decrement those reference counts before the stack unwinds.
+Then we started implementing ARC optimizations in the LLVM backend.
+Ori uses Automatic Reference Counting, and to make that work with exceptions, you need landing pads — LLVM’s mechanism for cleaning up when a function unwinds.
+If a function allocates some RC’d objects and then calls something that panics, a landing pad decrements those reference counts before the stack unwinds.
 Without them, you leak memory on every panic.

-We also implemented catch(expr:) — Ori’s try/catch construct — which wraps an expression in an invoke/landingpad pair so panics can be caught and converted to Result values.
+We also implemented catch(expr:) — Ori’s try/catch — which wraps an expression in an invoke/landingpad pair so panics become Result values.

-Both features worked perfectly on Linux.
+Both worked perfectly on Linux.
 All tests passed.
 We merged.

 Then CI ran on macOS and Windows.

 macOS failed fast.
-The compiler itself was crashing — stack overflow during LLVM’s instruction selection pass for the aarch64 (ARM) backend.
-This was new.
-The same code compiled fine before we added landing pads, because landing pads add extra basic blocks, which means more IR, which means deeper recursion in LLVM’s code generation internals.
+Stack overflow during LLVM’s instruction selection for aarch64.
+Landing pads add extra basic blocks, which means more IR, which means deeper recursion in LLVM’s code generation.
+The default 8 MiB stack wasn’t enough.

 Rust panics must be rethrown